Barry Cable: Life after football and honours

 In all, Cable would spend four months on his back at the hospital for treatment on the right leg.
 Amazingly, he continued on as coach of East Perth for the 1980 season whilst undergoing extensive rehabilitation.

 He was inducted into the Sport Australia Hall of Fame in December 1986.
 In 1996, he was an inaugural inductee into the Australian Football Hall of Fame, and, in June 2012, was upgraded to "Legend" status.
 Cable was similarly included as a "Legend" in the West Australian Football Hall of Fame's inaugural induction in 2004.
 Cable established a non-profit organisation, the Community Development Foundation, in 1999, aimed at assisting schoolchildren from lower socio-economic areas.
 A function room at Subiaco Oval, the Barry Cable Room, was named in Cable's honour.
+His "Legend" status as well as his standard Australian football Hall of Fame membership was revoked in 2023 by the AFL Commission as a result of his sexual assault charges.

 In 1997, Hendy Cowan, the Western Australian Minister for Commerce at the time, appointed Cable to the position of the newly formed Aboriginal Economic Development Council, designed to facilitate the "development of Government policy and programs to expand economic opportunities for Aboriginal people".
 Cable has also been involved in a number of charity efforts involving cycling, especially long-distance cycling.
 In 1993, he rode a bicycle across the Nullarbor Plain to toss the coin at the 1993 AFL Grand Final, and in April 1997, he led a ride from Mandurah to Bunbury to promote a road safety campaign.

 In July 2007, Cable was retrospectively awarded a Simpson Medal for his efforts in the inaugural State of Origin match in 1977, bringing his total number of Simpson Medals to a record five.